th2-net/th2-docs/content/versions/1-5-4/boxes/_index.md

-This section contains boxes made to empower th2.
+This section contains Exactpro and Community boxes which are a part of th2 microservice architecture.

 <!--more-->